-In conclusion, the invasive species issue is considered a high priority by all program areas of the U.S. Forest Service.
+The invasive species issue is considered a high priority by all program areas of the U.S. Forest Service.
 We believe the Forest Service collaborative approach to invasive species management enhances our ability to work together by building on each other's strengths and authorities.
-In addition, our Forest Service personnel works with local, county, and State governments; Cooperative Weed Management Areas; Cooperative Invasive Species Management Areas; our departmental partners NRCS, ARS and APHIS; and other organizations in the public and private sectors to promote a collaborative approach to mitigate, manage, and if necessary, adapt to invasive species threats across the landscape.
+In addition, our Forest Service personnel work closely with local, county, State, and Tribal governments; Cooperative Weed Management Areas; Cooperative Invasive Species Management Areas; our departmental partners NRCS, ARS and APHIS; and other organizations in the public and private sectors to promote a collaborative approach to mitigate, manage, and if necessary, adapt to aquatic and terrestrial invasive species threats across the landscape.

-I would like to thank the committee members for their interest in invasive species management, and I welcome any questions you may have for me at this time.
+I would like to thank the Chairman and subcommittee members for your interest in invasive species management, and look forward to working with you to refine some aspects of this bill.
+I welcome any questions you may have for me at this time.